 Hawaiian creole English has a total of a million speakers, including 600,000 first-language speakers and 400,000 people who speak it as a second tongue.

 Spoken in Suriname, where it is used as a lingua franca, Sranan Tongo has around 550,000 total speakers.

-Spoken in Barbados, Bajan is also known as Barbadian Creole.
-It is used as a main language by some 286,000 Barbadians (compared to around 1,000 Barbadians who use English as their main language).
+Spoken in Barbados, Bajan is also known as Barbadian creole.
+It is used as the main language by some 286,000 Barbadians (compared to around 1,000 Barbadians who use English as their main language).

 I touched on the topic of French-based creoles ever so briefly recently, when writing about French-speaking countries (you can click the link below to jump to that article).
 Now, I would like to explore some of the most widely spoken in a little more detail.

-Haitian Creole is the most widely spoken of any creole language, with between 10 and 12 million speakers.
-It is one of two official languages in Haiti, where the majority of the population speak it.
+Haitian creole is the most widely spoken of any creole language, with between 10 and 12 million speakers.
+It is one of two official languages in Haiti, where the majority of the population speaks it.